A new approach to evaluating Malmsten's integral and related integrals: Notations and Definitions

 where $R(m, j)= 0$ for $m \leq j$, and

 for $m > j$.
-A careful study of Ripon's expressions in relation to the generating function \eqref{gen2} and an implementation in \textsf{MAPLE~2022} shows that Ripon's expressions fail to generate several values of the signed generalized Stirling polynomials.
-Upon this discovery, we are compelled to derive new working expressions for the signed generalized Stirling polynomials.
-These expressions we derive in the sequel correctly generate values of the polynomials. \end{remark} In the following lemma, we derive, in terms of the Stirling cycle numbers and complete Bell polynomials, new expressions for the signed generalized Stirling polynomials. \begin{lemma} Let $k \in \mathbb{N}_0$, $m \in \mathbb{N}$, $m \geq k$ and $\Re\,x>0$.
-Then
+A careful study of Ripon's expressions in relation to \eqref{gen2}, and an implementation in \textsf{Maple~2022} shows that Ripon's expressions fail to generate several values of the signed generalized Stirling polynomials.
+Upon this discovery, we are compelled to derive new working expressions for these polynomials.
+The expressions we derive in the sequel correctly generate values of the signed generalized Stirling polynomials. \end{remark}